pslucas0212/LinuxBasics/README.md

 ```
 $ iptables -A INPUT -p tcp --dport 22 -j drop
 ```
 This rule will be added as the next rule to the iptable and the iptable rules are read from "Top to Botton"  When a rule is met, the remaing rules are skipped.
+The sequence of the rules are important as they are executed from to bottom.

 Additional rules for the example:
 Source/Destination | Action